 bandwidth savings when utilizing IAX2 trunking.
 It’s simple to enable

-this functionality in Asterisk, as we just need to add trunk=yes
+this functionality in Asterisk, as we just need to add trunk=yes to our friend definition.
+As long as

 a timing interface is installed and running (i.e.,